top of page

 Director of Educational and Wellness Initiatives

-Dr. Marlene Holmes joins the Canvas of Hope Foundation as the Director of Educational and Wellness Initiatives, bringing extensive expertise in behavioral health and mental health.
-With a doctorate in social work and a proven track record as a Behavioral Health and Mental Health Director, Dr. Holmes will lead our educational and wellness programs remotely from Dallas.
+Dr. Marlene Holmes serves as the Director of Educational and Wellness Initiatives, bringing extensive expertise in behavioral health, mental health, and youth development.
+With a doctorate in social work and years of leadership as a Behavioral Health and Mental Health Director, she leads the foundation’s educational and wellness programming from Dallas.

 Sunni Codrington, Compliance and Administrative Coordinator